purestjs/docs/docs/06-rest-api-config.md

 }
 ```

-> All alias names should be unique for that provider!
+> All alias names should be unique for a provider!

 Having the above configuration we can access the Google+ API in various ways: